 Judging the UKtech50

-Our judging panel will select the top 50 candidates based on the following criteria:
+Our judging panel chose the top 50 candidates based on the following criteria:

-- Achievements: What has the person achieved in the past 12 months to help the development of UK IT?
+- Achievements: What has the person achieved in the past 12 months to help the development of UK technology?

 - Profile: Is the person recognised as a role model for aspiring leaders?
-How widely are they acknowledged by their peers as an authority and influence on UK IT?
+How widely are they acknowledged by their peers as an authority and influence on UK tech?

-- Leadership: Does the person demonstrate the skills and experience necessary to be seen as a leader in the development of IT in the UK?
-Do they have a leadership role and does that help them develop the role of IT in the UK?
+- Leadership: Does the person demonstrate the skills and experience necessary to be seen as a leader in the development of the tech community in the UK?
+Do they have a leadership role and does that help them develop the role of technology in the UK?

-- Potential: How likely is it that the person will have a significant impact on UK IT in the next 12 months?
+- Potential: How likely is it that the person will have a significant impact on UK tech in the next 12 months?
 Will their authority and responsibility grow?